-- a presentation of the Restart plan following the reopening of - a presentation of the initial impacts of Covid on the accounts.
+- a presentation of the Restart plan following the reopening of stores; - a presentation of the initial impacts of Covid on the accounts.

-The Committee meeting of July 24, 2020 mainly focused on:
+The Committee meeting of July 24, 2020Attendancemainly focused on:rate: 100%

 - a presentation of the Fnac Darty financial statements as of June 30, 2020 and a review of the half-year financial report; - reviewing the work to close the half-year financial statements for the period ended June 30, 2020; - a meeting held with the Statutory Auditors on their limited review of the half-year financial statements; - reviewing the internal audit work for the first half of 2020; - reviewing the draft press release on the half-year results; and - reviewing the remedial action taken to counter cyber risk.